by Angela T. Khabeb

 Then God takes the many and varied experiences of our lives and uses them–the bitter and the sweet–to mold us, shape us, renew us and transform us.
 In God’s hands, we are works of art still under construction.

 Sometimes the promises we make to ourselves, our New Year’s resolutions fall flat.
 But thanks be to God!
 We do not solely rely on our will power, faithfulness, or intellect.
 Ultimately our hope rests with our God who always keeps promises.

-1. Looking back at 2019, do you recall specific events that brought great joy or deep concern?
+1. Looking back at this year, do you recall specific events that brought great joy or deep concern?
 How have these events shaped you?

 2. Is there an area in your life that you struggle to change?

 3. Do you plan to make New Year’s resolutions?
 If so, please share what they are.
 If not, why not?

 Creator God, you are the potter and we are the clay.
 Continue to shape us and mold us into your image.
 Embolden us to take risks so that we can break free from anything that keeps us from wholeness.
 Help us to remember that, with you, all things are possible.
 In Jesus’ name we pray, Amen.

 The Rev. Angela T. Khabeb serves at Holy Trinity in Minneapolis, Minn.
 She enjoys an active home life with an amazing husband, Benhi, and three wonderful children Konami, Khenna, and Khonni.